marcusphilips/java-testing/Cycle 1 Acceptance Test Summary.md

 - ### ID 7: Users should be able to remove Moons from the Planetarium

     User could remove moon regardless of ownership.

+### Acceptance Criteria

+  Except for [logging in](#id-2-users-should-be-able-to-securely-access-their-account), no use case had all passing acceptance criteria.